tursodatabase/libsql/ext/zonefile/README.md

 >     INSERT INTO z1_files(filename) VALUES(<filename>);

+If the file is an encrypted file, then the encryption key (a blob) must be inserted into the "ekey" column.
+Encryption keys are not stored in the database, they are held in main-memory only.
+This means that each new connection must configure encryption key using UPDATE statements before accessing any encrypted files.
+For example:

+>     -- Add new encrypted file to database:
+>     INSERT INTO z1_files(filename, ekey) VALUES(<filename>, <ekey>);
+>
+>     -- Configure encryption key for existing file after opening database:
+>     UPDATE z1_files SET ekey = <ekey> WHERE filename = <filename>;

-Currently, any value provided for any column other than "filename" is ignored.
+Currently, values provided for any columns other than "filename" and "ekey" are ignored.
 Files are removed from the index by deleting rows from the z1_files table:

 >     DELETE FROM z1_files WHERE filename = <filename>;